 Votes Required to Elect Directors.
 Each director will be elected by a majority of the votes cast with respect to such director.
 A "majority of the votes cast" means that the number of votes cast "for" a director exceeds the number of votes cast "against" that director.
 In the event that the number of nominees exceeds the number of directors to be elected, each director will be elected by a plurality of the votes cast in such a contested election.
 Under Delaware law, if the director is not elected at the annual meeting, the director will continue to serve on the Board as a "holdover director."
-As required by the Company's Bylaws, each director, prior to the annual meeting, will submit an irrevocable letter of resignation as director that becomes effective if (i) he or she is not elected by shareholders in an election that is not a contested election and (ii) the Board accepts the resignation.
-If a director is not elected in an election that is not a contested election and (ii) the Board accepts the resignation and recommend to the Board whether to accept or reject the resignation.
+As required by the Company's Bylaws, each director, prior to the annual meeting, will submit an irrevocable letter of resignation as director that becomes effective if (i) he or she is not elected by shareholders in an election that is not a contested election, the Nominating and Governance Committee will consider the director's resignation and recommend to the Board whether to accept or reject the resignation.
 The Board will decide whether to accept or reject the resignation and publicly disclose its decision, including the rationale behind the decision if it rejects the resignation, within 90 days after the election results are certified.